tigoe/websocket-examples/readme.md

 * [wsServerExample](https://github.com/tigoe/websocket-examples/tree/main/wsServerExample/) - a server example using [ws](https://www.npmjs.com/package/ws).
 This example does not serve HTTP requests, just WebSocket connections
 * [ExpressWsServer](https://github.com/tigoe/websocket-examples/tree/main/ExpressWsServer/) - a server example using [express.js](https://expressjs.com/) and [express-ws](https://www.npmjs.com/package/express-ws).
 * [SerialToWsServer](https://github.com/tigoe/websocket-examples/tree/main/SerialToWsServer/) - a connector between the local serial port and a websocket server.
 This server can send serial data byte-by-byte to the websocket clients, or it can read ASCII-encoded text line-by-line.
 This does not include code to serve HTTP requests, just WebSocket connections.

-## Clients
-These clients are duplicated in the `public` directory of each of the servers
-* [wsClientExample](https://github.com/tigoe/websocket-examples/tree/main/wsClientExample/) - a node.js command-line client
-* [jsClient](https://github.com/tigoe/websocket-examples/tree/main/jsClient/) - a browser-based example in native JavaScript
-* [p5jsClient](https://github.com/tigoe/websocket-examples/tree/main/p5jsClient/) - a browser-based example in p5.js
-* [ArduinoWebsocketClient](https://github.com/tigoe/websocket-examples/tree/main/ArduinoWebsocketClient/) - an Arduino client using the ArduinoHttpClient library

 ## Running the Servers
 To get the servers below working, you'll need [node.js](https://www.nodejs.org) installed.
 Once you have that,  download the repository, then, on the command line, change directories into the directory of each server example.
 Once you're there, install the libraries using npm, the node package manager, like so: